 So, by buying these two cameras for pretty much the same price as the Canon EOS 5D Mark IV, I could get a high end, high resolution 50mp/42.4mp stills camera (with all I need purely for stills with great 1080p HD or 4K video thrown in) plus the amazing GH5 that could possibly have 6K video and 4K at 60fps, 1080p at 120/240 fps and so on…

-Gone are the days where I (or anyone) need to stick with one manufacturer for photography and video, professional or otherwise.
-I can now use my old, trusty Canon L glass on Sony and Panasonic cameras with no loss of quality as well as using cool software to match colour space and style with my video.
+Gone are the days where I need to stick with one manufacturer for photography and video.
+Professional or otherwise.
+I can now use my old, trusty Canon L glass on Sony and Panasonic cameras with no loss of quality.
+Plus I can use cool software to match colour space and style with my video.

-My 5D Mark II is now 7 years old, all my Canon L glass is 10 years old or more (but still going strong) and one of my video cameras (Sony PMW EX1) is now around 7 years old (but it did film non stop for 4 and a half days recently so I am loathed to sell such a reliable and loyal camera).
+My 5D Mark II is now 7 years old.
+All my Canon L glass is 10 years old or more (but still going strong).
+One of my video cameras (Sony PMW EX1) is now around 7 years old.
+However, the Sony did film non stop for 4 and a half days recently so I am loathed to sell such a reliable and loyal camera.

 I am about to go through all my equipment and have a sale to make way for a new set up which I think will finally comprise of: